Guide to Green Burial Services and Cemeteries in Ohio

 Choosing a Biodegradable Burial Container

-You need to consider some kind of biodegradable burial receptacle.
-The basic options are a simple wood pine casket, wicker, willow, or bamboo casket, pressed cardboard, or a linen burial shroud.
+You need to consider a biodegradable burial receptacle.
+The basic options are a simple wood pine casket, a wicker, willow, or bamboo casket, a pressed cardboard casket, or a linen burial shroud.
 What you choose will determine your cost.

-You should also check with your natural burial cemetery, as they may have a preference for what receptacles they accept.
+You should also check with your natural burial cemetery, as they may have preferences about which receptacles they accept.

 A burial shroud costs $300, and a biodegradable wicker or bamboo casket costs $900 to $1,500.

 Finally, you need to decide whether you will employ the services of a funeral director.
-There are a number of funeral service providers in Ohio offering green funeral services.
-Their professional services include collecting the deceased, storage in refrigeration as required, obtaining the death certificate and any burial or transport permit required, and transporting the deceased to the burial ground for interment.
+There are several funeral service providers in Ohio that offer green funeral services.
+Their professional services include collecting the deceased, storing in refrigeration as required, obtaining any required death certificate and burial or transport permits, and transporting the deceased to the burial ground for interment.

 The average funeral home service charge for a green funeral is between $2,000 to $4,000.

-Of course, there is no legal requirement to employ a funeral director, and you can apply to the county for the death certificate and burial permit, conduct a home (DIY) funeral by keeping the deceased on dry ice (permitted for 24 hours), and arranging your own transportation of the body to the green burial site.
-Most natural burial sites in Ohio will offer assistance with the interment of the deceased.
+Of course, there is no legal requirement to employ a funeral director, and you can apply to the county for the death certificate and burial permit, conduct a home (DIY) funeral by keeping the deceased on dry ice (permitted for 24 hours), and arrange your own transportation of the body to the green burial site.
+Most natural burial sites in Ohio will provide assistance with the deceased’s interment.

-Death certificates cost $25.00 each, and burial permits are either at no cost or a small fee.
+Death certificates cost $25.00 each, and burial permits are either free or at a small fee.

-Reviewing these aspects of green funeral costs – we can estimate that a simple, home, DIY green burial could be conducted for under $3,000.
-However, if you elect to use the services of a funeral home, and depending on the cemetery and casket costs, a green funeral could cost between $3,500 and $4,995.
+Reviewing these aspects of green funeral costs, we can estimate that a simple, home-based, DIY green burial could cost under $3,000.
+However, if you elect to use a funeral home, depending on the cemetery and casket costs, a green funeral could cost between $3,500 and $4,995.

 How many green funeral service providers are there in Ohio?

-This is difficult to determine as not all funeral homes that offer green funeral services list those services on their websites.
-As interest in natural burial options grows, more funeral homes are now beginning to cater to this demand as well.
+This is difficult to determine, as not all funeral homes that offer green funeral services list those services on their websites.
+As interest in natural burial options grows, more funeral homes are beginning to cater to this demand.

 I undertook my own research and have included below a table listing green funeral service providers that I could locate in Ohio.

-How do we locate a green funeral service provider?
+How do we locate a green funeral service provider in Ohio?

 An important starting point is to ‘choose which shade of green’ you aspire to.
-The most conservationist natural burial possible, or are you content to have a simple, natural burial in a hybrid cemetery?
+The most conservation-minded natural burial possible, or are you content with a simple, natural burial in a hybrid cemetery?
 Hybrid cemeteries are traditional cemeteries that have designated a ‘green’ section for natural burial.

-Conservation burial grounds (CBG) and natural burial parks (NB) adhere to stricter rules about restoring an area’s natural habitat and wildlife.
+Conservation burial grounds (CBGs) and natural burial parks (NBs) adhere to stricter rules for restoring an area’s natural habitat and wildlife.
 They may specify certain restrictions on burial receptacles and memorial markers.

 How do I find a green cemetery in Ohio?

-You can use our Green Burial directory to view locations and details of green burial sites.
-Below, we have included some information on some of the natural burial cemeteries.
+You can use our Green Burial directory to view the locations and details of green burial sites.
+Below, we have included some information on some natural burial cemeteries.

 Foxfield Preserve – NE Ohio